INFURA/ethdenver-2019/docs/queries/account.md

-These are all of the fields available to an account
+This is an example of how to query specifically for accounts.
+It features all of the fields available with some specific arguments

 ```grapql
 {